manaphoenix/IsaacTemplates/README.md

-# THIS TEMPLATE IS NOW OBSOLETE.
+# THIS TEMPLATE NOW ONCE AGAIN WORKS, BUT...

-**You can rewrite this or use it however you want still, but I will not be helping**
+**All the fancy hand holding bits of the project had to be removed, so you'll have to use the default vanilla way of debugging your code**

 # Isaac Templates